automerge/mpl/README.md

 #### `"NEW_DOCUMENT"`

-The `"NEW_DOCUMENT" action changes resets the store's state to a new document.
+The `"NEW_DOCUMENT" action resets the store's state to a new document.
 **Ex:**

 ```js